RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Estimated Delivery Time: 30 minutes; Video Length: 13:42

-Identify the physiological and mental effects of smoke, and propose ways to recognize, diminish, and recover from these effects.
+Raise awareness of the components of smoke, its physiological and mental effects, and ways to recognize, diminish, and recover from these effects.

 Facilitating the Discussion